pkgcore/pkgcore/doc/man/pkgcore.rst

 * /etc/portage/repos.conf

-  Support for parsing and using /etc/portage/repos.conf is missing so the PORTDIR and PORTDIR_OVERLAY settings in make.conf must still be used for now.
+  Minimal support is provided for /etc/portage/repos.conf so most of the attributes supported by portage aren't available.
+Support for more attributes will be added in the future, but pkgcore is unlikely to ever support the full set used by portage.

 * FEATURES="preserve-libs"